supertokens/supertokens-django-ref-jwt/docs/backend/api-reference.md

 - none
 ##### Returns
 - ```object | array | number | string | boolean | None>``` - The result will be deeply equal to whatever was passed to the ```create_new_session``` function.
-##### Raises
+##### Throws
 - ```SuperTokensGeneralException```
-    - Examples of when this is raised is if the library could not connect to the database.
+    - Examples of when this is thorwn is if the library could not connect to the database.
 - ```SuperTokensUnauthorizedException```
-    - This is raised if the current session was revoked or has expired.
+    - This is thorwn if the current session was revoked or has expired.
-    - When this is raised, all the relevant auth cookies are cleared by this function call, so you can redirect the user to a login page.
+    - When this is thorwn, all the relevant auth cookies are cleared by this function call, so you can redirect the user to a login page.
 ##### Additional information
 - It does nothing to synchronize with other ```get_session_info``` or ```update_session_info``` calls on this session.
 So it is up to you to handle various race conditions depending on your use case.